Natinael13/Joes-Hotdogs/README.md

 # Joes-Hotdogs

 Created a web page to get an order for a fictional café called “Joe’s Hotdog Stand”, which sells three items.
-The user puts in their order and the following is displayed: Items ordered and quantities, Subtotals, Discount if applicable, Tax, and Final total.
+The user puts in their order and the following is displayed: Items ordered, quantities, Subtotals, Discount if applicable, Tax, and Final total.

 # What I Gained